Posted by Andreas Nygren Senior Physician in Anesthesia & Intensive Care.

 Figure 6.
 Intubation DLT left.
 When the distal part has passed down into the trachea, the tube is rotated one-quarter turn counterclockwise to enter the left main bronchi (Benumof JL.
 Anesthesia for Thoracic Surgery.
 Saunders 1995).

-As an alternative to the above-described “blind” technique, one can use a fiber optic bronchoscope earlier in the process.
-In this case one goes down with the bronchoscope in the distal bronchial section of the tube, identifies the carina, then goes down into the main bronchi and then uses the bronchoscope as a conductor (Fig. 7).
+As an alternative to the above-described “blind” technique, one can use a fiberoptic bronchoscope earlier in the process.
+In this case one goes down with the bronchoscope in the distal bronchial section of the tube, identifies the carina, then goes down into the main bronchi and then uses the bronchoscope as a stylet (Fig. 7).

 With the patient in surgical mode (usually side position), a control bronchoscopy is then made before the start of operation for fine adjustment of the tube position.
-This is always done through the tracheal tube part.
+This is always done through the tracheal part of the tube.
 Carina is inspected and immediately distal, see the top of the bronchial blue cuff (Fig. 8).

 Figure 8.
 Correct position of a double-lumen tube leftsided.
 Picture A shows carina and just distal to the left, the upper part of the distal blue cuff is seen (Campos JH.
 Curr Opin Anaesthesiol.
 2009; 22: 4-10).